-In the financial year ending 30 June 2023, the Company had an outstanding claim under the Home Building Certification Fund (HBCF) scheme for National Construction Code (NCC) non-compliance regarding sixteen (16) dwellings.
+In the financial year ending 30 June 2024, the Company had an outstanding claim under the Home Building Certification Fund (HBCF) scheme for National Construction Code (NCC) non-compliance regarding sixteen (16) dwellings.
 The claim was lodged on 06 November 2018.

-On 30 June 2023, determinations on the claim elements were unresolved.
-The Company is working closely with relevant parties and has confidence the works to remedy non-compliant and subsequent issues will be completed in the year ended 30 June 2024.
+On 30 June 2024, determinations on the claim elements were unresolved.
+The Company is working closely with relevant parties, given the dwellings are now determined beyond economic repair and will need to be demolished, the company continues to work with NT Government to remedy this matter, which is progressing well.

-Any subsequent movements in property values and impairment will be recognised at the end of the reporting period on 30 June 2024.
+Any subsequent movements in property values and impairment have been recognised at the end of the reporting period on 30 June 2024.